Montana Citizen Science Network

 SciStarter and Arizona State University (ASU), with funding from the Institute for Museum and Library Services (IMLS) and the Gordon and Betty Moore Foundation, and in collaboration with National Girls Collaborative Project, VolunteerMatch, and the Association of Rural and Small Libraries, proudly present the SciStarter Volunteer Ambassador for Citizen Science program.

 Free trainings, professionally designed materials, and more will help you become a champion, connector, and facilitator of citizen science in your community.
 No prior experience is needed.
-Applications for the first cohort are open now through September 15, 2024.
+Applications for the third cohort are open now through January 25, 2025.

 New citizen science equipment at theMSU Library